-The Board manages the other risks by determining a diversified Strategic Asset Allocation appropriate for the provision to meet the operating expenses of the Scheme.
+The Board manages the other risks by determining a diversified SAA appropriate for the provision to meet the operating expenses of the Scheme.
 In addition, the Board selects the investment managers, sets their mandates and monitors performance against those mandates.

-The long run investment return for the Scheme is estimated to be 0.2% per annum.
-This is based on the Scheme's Strategic Asset Allocation Strategy and the long term rate of return for cash (after investment management, custody fees and tax).
+The long run investment return for the Scheme is estimated to be (0.3%) per annum.
+This is based on the Scheme's SAA and the long term rate of return for cash (after investment management, custody fees and tax).

-If the long term rate of return for Cash increased by 10% this would increase the investment return from 0.2% to 0.3% per annum.
-Similarly, if the long term rate of return for Cash decreased by 10%, the investment return would decrease to 0.0% per annum.
-This would increase or decrease the profit by approximately \$34,000.
+If the long term rates of return for Cash are scaled by 1.10 this would increase the investment return from (0.3%) to (0.2%) per annum.
+Similarly, if the long term rates of return for Cash decreased by a factor of 1.10, the investment return would decrease to (0.4%) per annum.
+This would increase or decrease the profit by approximately \$35,000.